wp-plugins/maplerme/readme.txt

 This allows you to add player avatars effortlessly to posts, pages, and any areas that support shortcodes.

+To include an avatar with a link to it's page use:
+[maplerme player="Namehere"]

+To include an avatar WITHOUT a link use:
+[maplerme player="Namehere" link="no"]

 == Installation ==

 1. Upload `MaplerMe.php` to the `/wp-content/plugins/` directory